MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/paginated-report-visual.md

 When you use a Power BI dataset as the data source for your paginated report and set up a date parameter in your query that then automatically generates the parameter table and parameter, using that parameter in a paginated report parameter will fail.
 The paginated report visually treats the parameter as a text field and fails to match the Power BI date field.
 There are three options to work around this:

-- From the Power BI data source, create a dataset of just the date values and use this dataset as your parameter, setting the data type as Date/Time.
+- From the same Power BI data source, create a new dataset with only the date values.
+Use this dataset as the available values for your parameter, setting the data type of the parameter as Date/Time.
 - Manually change the DAX query text in the auto-generated dataset to remove the part that sets the parameter to be a text value.
 - Change the Power BI dataset using Power Query to add a column that formats the date field as a text field.